MarkAdell/my_articles/git_configs/README.md

 ## Conclusion

-I hope you found these Git configurations helpful.
+I hope you found these configurations helpful.
 Please feel free to share yours!

 You can find more on [Git documentation](https://git-scm.com/docs/git-config).